-The legislation was passed in Alberta’s Legislature on December 10, 2015.
+The Enhanced Protection for Farm and Ranch Workers Act was passed in Alberta’s Legislature on December 10, 2015.
 The new rules will apply only to farm and ranch operations that employ paid workers.
 They won’t apply to owners or family members of owners.
 Changes from the bill began to come into effect on January 1, 2016.

 The government will consult with farmers and ranchers, including family farmers, to develop detailed regulations that reflect the unique aspects of the industry.
 Regulations in other provinces where similar laws already exist will also be reviewed.

 What changed on January 1, 2016

 Key changes came into effect for farms and ranches employing waged, non-family individuals: